kognifai/PoseidonNext-Framework/SDK-documentation/Date-Time-Formatter-Service.md

 ## Injecting into a component
 The package can be injected into the requiring component in the following manner.
 1. First import the package into the component
-2. Then inside the constructor function of the component inject it as it is done for any service.
+2. Inside the constructor function of the component, inject it as it is done for any service.

 ```typescript
 constructor(private dateTimeService: DateTimeFormatterService) {}
 ```

 Once the service is injected into the component then we can access various functions inside it by referring to the local placeholder of the service.
-The below example shows how to invoke a function from inside a component.
+The following example shows how to invoke a function from inside a component.

 ```javascript
 console.log(this.dateTimeService.getlocale());